WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 >
 > In the CRM application interface, locate the access token input field
 > Paste the token you copied.
->
 > ---

 ### Initialize SDK connection and retrieve agent profile
-> Click the "connect" button to initialize the SDK connection
+> Click the "start" button to initialize the SDK connection
 > The system will automatically:
 > > - Validate your access token
 > > - pulls your desktop profile
-> > - Load available teams and login options
+> > - Load available teams and telephony login options
 >
 > ??? challenge w50 "What information is retrieved during agent registration?"
-    The profile object contains:
+    The profile object contains multiple config entities but here the importnat ones we will be using for this lab:
-    - Agent name and ID
+    > - Agent name and ID
-    - Available teams
+    > - Available teams
-    - Voice login options (BROWSER, AGENT_DN, etc.)
+    > - Voice login options (BROWSER, AGENT_DN, etc.)
-    - Idle codes and wrap-up codes
+    > - Idle codes and wrap-up codes
-    - Dial number assignments
+    > - Dial number assignments
 >
 > ---

 ### Agent login process
 > From the loaded profile information:
-> > Select your assigned team from the dropdown
+> > Select your assigned team from the teams dropdown
 > > Choose **AGENT_DN** as the login option
 > > Select your provided dial number: <copy><w class="dn">your-assigned-dn</w></copy>
-> > Click "Login" to establish your agent session
+> > Click "Login" to establish your agent session , by default you will be in idle state.
 >
 > ---

 ## Call Handling Implementation

 ### Understanding the event-driven architecture
-> The SDK uses an event-driven pattern for real-time updates:
+> The SDK uses an event-driven pattern for real-time updates from webex contact center.
 > ??? note w50 "Key Event Listeners"
     ```typescript
-    // Agent state changes
-     this.webex.cc.on("AgentStateChangeSuccess", (event: any) => {
-            // console.log(event)
-            this.idleCode.value = event.auxCodeId
-        });

-    // Incoming calls
     this.webex.cc.on("task:incoming", (task: ITask) => {

             Logger.webex('TASK-INCOMING', 'New incoming task received', {